tatsuhikonaito/DEEP-HLA/README.md

 `DEEP*HLA`  is an HLA allelic imputation program based on a multi-task convolutional neural network implemented in Python.

-## Overview

-`DEEP*HLA` receives SNV data and outputs genotype dosages of binary HLA alleles.
-In  `DEEP*HLA`, HLA imputation is peformed in two processes: (1) model training with a HLA reference panel and (2) imputation with a trained model.
+`DEEP*HLA` receives pre-phased SNV data and outputs genotype dosages of binary HLA alleles.
+In  `DEEP*HLA`, HLA imputation is peformed in two processes:

+​	(1) model training with a HLA reference panel

+​	(2) imputation with a trained model.

+## Publication/Citation

+The study of `DEEP*HLA` is described in the manuscript.

 ## Requirements